PerfectlySoft/PerfectDocs/guide/SQLite.md

 `import SQLite`

-## Quick Start
+### Quick Start

 ### Access the Database

-The database is accessed via it’s local file path, so the fist step is to store the file path to your sqlite data.
+The database is accessed via it’s local file path, so the fist step is to store the file path to your SQLite data:

 `let dbPath = "./db/database"`